Data Governance in healthcare: Best Guidelines for 2025

 Implementing Healthcare Data Governance Framework: A Guide

-The diagram represents the flow of data governance in an organization for better understanding.
-This picture has 10 layers in it starting from source layer, landing area to reporting, security and users.
+The flow of data governance in an organization for better understanding.

 A well-implemented framework provides a structured approach to managing data across its lifecycle, from collection to use and archiving.
 Here’s how to implement a successful healthcare data governance framework using proven best practices: